Lhasa Apso in an Apartment

 Can a Lhasa Apso live in an apartment?
 Lhasa Apsos can adapt well to apartment living.
 Their small size and moderate energy levels make them more suitable for smaller spaces.

-With a typical weight of 12-18 lbs and lifespan of 12-15 yrs, the Lhasa Apso requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 12-18 lbs and lifespan of 12-15 yrs, the Lhasa Apso has specific care needs shaped by its genetics and build.
 Read on for the specifics that matter most.

 Space Requirements